Ofcom has put together an informative and fun worksheet to help parents and teachers talk to children about staying safe online.

 Coordinated in the UK by the UK Safer Internet Centre, hundreds of organisations are supporting this year’s event including Ofcom.

-You can find out more about this year’s event – as well as how to get involved - by visiting the Safer Internet Day website.
+You can find out more about the event – as well as how to get involved - by visiting the Safer Internet Day website.